ziadabdo98/Cinemat/README.md

 ## Usage

 You can find a link to the website **[here](https://cinemat.zeiadmohamed.dev)**.
-The website has some movies already created, but you can login as a manager and edit or create new movies. **[login](https://cinemat.zeiadmohamed.dev/login)**
+The website has some movies already created, but you can log in as a manager and edit or create new movies. **[login](https://cinemat.zeiadmohamed.dev/login)**

-> Note: The website resets automatically each 30 minutes.
+> Note: The website resets automatically every 30 minutes.

 ### Credentials